FocusStructures and emphases to support individual learning

 - Teaching is … guiding, facilitating

 SynopsisAuthentic Learning is used to refer to a great variety of perspectives on learning and teaching – making it easier to describe in terms of what it isn’t than what it is.
 Authentic Learning is not traditional standardized education; it is not teacher-centered; it is not organized around a fact-focused, pre-set curriculum.
 Typical (but not universal) qualities include active exploration, higher-order thinking, meaningful social interaction, real-world problems, learner-relevant topics, and differentiated teaching strategies.
 Mentions of "constructivism" tend to figure prominently, but interpretations span the full spectrum from simple invocation of the Construction Metaphor to more sophisticated treatments of Radical Constructivism.
-Associated discourses include:
+Associated discourses and constructs include:

 - Developmentally Appropriate Practice – Both an educational philosophy and a teaching approach, Developmentally Appropriate Practice is about tailoring topics and experiences to the learner's cognitive, physical, emotional, and social levels of development.
 It it usually discussed in relation to specific Developmental Discourses.

 - Readiness – a vague construct used to refer to what children are able to do and/or prepared to learn.
 Readiness is often treated more-or-less synonymously with Developmentally Appropriate Practice, but some uses are more aligned with traditional schooling structures, as in:

 Authors and/or Prominent InfluencesDiffuse